dgroomes/stackoverflow-look-back/README.md

 Note: after trial and error, I've found it difficult or confusing to define common code that gets used in both the web extension layer and the web page.
 So, I'm purposely designing the code base to have minimal shared common code.
 The `src/rpc/` code is an exception.
 It is a generic browser RPC framework and so it does not co-mingle with the domain code and doesn't cause as much confusion.
 It's a lot of code too so it's nice to sequester it in its own directory.
+UPDATE:
+This is less of a problem now since modularizing the code and the simple "copy the code" metaphor of the `deno bundle` strategy.

 The extension has been verified to work in the checked `[x]` browsers: